NII-DG/nii-dg/api-quick-start.md

 ### Prepare ro-crate-metadata.json

 You need `ro-crate-metadata.json`, RO-Crate json file created by using NII-DG library.
 Data governance is performed based on the RO-Crate as an input.

-基本的なendpoint `/`:

 ### POST /validate